credfeto/action-sql-format/README.md

   reformat-sql:
     runs-on: ubuntu-latest
     steps:
-      # Checkout the source code so we have some files to look at.
+      # Checkout the source code there are have some files to look at.
       - uses: actions/checkout@v2
         with:
           fetch-depth: 0
+          token: ${{secrets.SOURCE_PUSH_TOKEN}}

       # Run the reformat action
       - name: Reformat SQL Files
+        uses: credfeto/action-sql-format@v1.4.0

+      # Commit any changes to the repo
-        uses: credfeto/action-sql-format@v1.3.1
+      - uses: stefanzweifel/git-auto-commit-action@v4.16.0
-      - name: Commit files
-        run: |
-          git config --local user.email "<githubusername>@users.noreply.github.com"
+        with:
-          git config --local user.name "SQL Reformat Bot" git commit --all -m"Reformat SQL Files to common format." || true
+          commit_message: "[Reformat] SQL Files to common format"
-      - name: Push
-        run: git push "https://${{github.actor}}:${{secrets.SOURCE_PUSH_TOKEN}}@github.com/${{github.repository}}.git" "HEAD:${{ env.GIT_BRANCH }}"
+          file_pattern: "*.sql"
+          commit_user_name: "sqlfmt[bot]"
+          commit_user_email: "github-username@users.noreply.github.com"
+          commit_author: "sqlfmt[bot] <github-username@users.noreply.github.com>"
+          skip_dirty_check: false
 ```

 On each push, it will reformat the SQL.
-Note you'll need to commit and push any commits back to your github repo.
+Note you'll need to commit and push any commits back to your GithHub repo.